EmotionChild/EllieBot-Docs/docs/index.md

 # Elliebot Documentation

-This site will host the guides for EmotionBot v2 and v3 until EllieBot v4 is released
+This site will now be hosting user guides for EllieBot v2 and v3

 [:material-plus: Add Ellie to your server][invite]{ .md-button .md-button--primary }
 [:material-format-list-text: View commands][commands]{ .md-button }